 Why and How to Build a Successful Partnership?

-Referring to Kamus Besar Bahasa Indonesia, the word partnership is described as a collaboration, mutually beneficial relationships that are established based on concern, equality, and synergistic togetherness between the government, society, and the business world in the development of social welfare.
+Referring to Kamus Besar Bahasa Indonesia, the word ” partnership ” is described as a collaboration, mutually beneficial relationships that are established based on concern, equality, and synergistic togetherness between among the government, society, and the business world in the development of social welfare.

 Throughout my career before and during managing Angsamerah’s social business, I felt three main positive impacts from the right partnership; 1) multiplying results; 2) mobilizing limited resources; 3) responding to diverse client needs.

-While partnerships are beneficial, the reality on the ground taught me that partnerships are a breeding ground for conflict because everyone is a leader, or thinks so.
-While neither party actually enters into a partnership with the intention of failing, unfortunately this often happens.
-Therefore, through this article I will share practical steps to create a successful partnership.
+While partnerships are beneficial, my experience has shown that they can also be a breeding ground for conflict, as everyone tends to see themselves as a leader.
+Although no one enters a partnership intending to fail, this often happens.
+Therefore, in this article, I will share practical steps to create a successful partnership.

-Forms of partnerships may vary widely, from informal to formal.
-It is also flexible to be developed, following the agreement on the needs of the agreement makers, both between individuals, groups and organizations.
-However, there are also forms of partnership that must comply with regulations set by the government.
-The following are examples of variations of partnerships, from simple to complex: profit sharing, barter promotions, exchanges, collaboration of sources or expertise, exchange of followers or membership, receiving or providing grants, joint funding/cost sharing of development of health and other social programs, joint investment business, co-ownership.
+The following are examples of various types of partnerships, ranging from simple to complex: profit sharing, barter promotions, exchanges, collaboration of resources or expertise, exchange of followers or memberships, receiving or providing grants, joint funding or cost sharing for the development of health and other social programs, joint investment ventures, and co-ownership.

-These are 6 essentials guide in building a successful partnership:
+These are six essentials guidelines for building a successful partnership:

 1. Have a growth mindset and positive attitude.

-Continuing partnerships start from the meeting of one and two people/groups who are individuals or represent groups/organizations.
-It often happens that without realizing it we lose partnership opportunities, even our partnerships fail because we don’t have a growth mindset and positive behavior in starting and maintaining collaborative partnerships.
-I say not yet, because positive mindset and behavior can be learned and trained.
+Successful partnerships begin with the meeting of individuals or representatives of groups and organizations.
+Often, we miss partnership opportunities or face partnership failures because we lack a growth mindset and positive behavior when starting and maintaining collaborative partnerships.
+However, a positive mindset and behavior can be learned and trained.

-When meeting and forming partnerships, of course we hope our partners have a positive mindset and behavior.
-This means they are enjoyable to talk with and have common ground/solutions that are mutually beneficial.
-If the partnership does not occur, the pleasant impression will remain, optimism will arise to find other opportunities in the future, and expand the networking of all parties.
+When meeting and forming partnerships, we naturally hope our partners possess a positive mindset and behavior.
+This makes interactions enjoyable and fosters mutually beneficial solutions.
+Even if a partnership does not occur, a pleasant impression remains, fostering optimism to find other opportunities in the future and expanding the network of all parties involved.

 The following is a reminder to accustom us with a growth mindset and positive behavior in the partnership space: